Size and weight are big decision factors when you are trying to find the ideal camera for your needs.

 Ricoh WG-6 is significantly lighter (164g ) than the Olympus E-M10 III which may become a big advantage especially on long walking trips.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on E-M10 III, the total kit will weigh much higher.

-Thanks to the weather sealed body of WG-6, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to E-M10 III.
+Thanks to the weather-sealed body of the WG-6, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to the E-M10 III.

 LCD Screen Size and Features

-Ricoh WG-6 and Olympus E-M10 III's LCD screens has the same diagonal size of 3.00".
+Ricoh WG-6 and Olympus E-M10 III's LCD screens have the same diagonal size of 3.00 inches.